christopherbradleybanks/elasticsearch-migrations/README.md

 ## Configuration

 The package uses environment variables for configuration.
 These can be set in a `.env` file in your project root.
+- `SEEDS_DIR`: The directory where your migration files are located.
+Default is `./seeds`.
 - `MIGRATIONS_DIR`: The directory where your migration files are located.
 Default is `./migrations`.
 - `NODE_ENV`: The current environment.
 Use `development` for local development and `production` for production.
 Default is `development`.
 - `LOCAL_ELASTICSEARCH_URL`: The URL of your local Elasticsearch instance.